Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection

-The starting point of our analysis is to establish a strict contraction for the semigroup $\{P_t^0\}_{t \geq 0}$ evolving probability distributions associated to \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}.
-We will show that there exists $\kappa \in (0, 1)$ such that for $t_* > 0$ sufficiently large
+The starting point of our analysis is to establish a strict contraction property for the Markov semigroup $\{P_t^0\}_{t \geq 0}$ associated to the formal limit system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}.
+We show that for, some $t_* > 0$ sufficiently large and for any probability measures $\mu, \tilde{\mu}$ on the phase space associated with the $T$ component of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}, one has

-for any measures $\mu, \tilde{\mu}$ on this phase space associated with $T$.
-Here $\rho$ is a Kantorovich-Wasserstein metric defined by a carefully chosen distance on the phase space; see \eqref{eq:wash:dist:gen} below.
-In a series of recent works, \cite{HairerMattingly2008, HairerMajda2010,HairerMattinglyScheutzow2011}, a general scheme for proving a strict contraction, as in \eqref{eq:wash:approach:gap}, was developed.

-Once an estimate of the form \eqref{eq:wash:approach:gap} is established, the convergence of statistically invariant states, as in \eqref{eq:conv:to:inf:prandlt:intro}, can be translated to the convergence of solutions on finite time intervals.
-More specifically, since $\rho$ is a metric defined by Lipschitz norms of observables, when $\nu_{\prN}(t)$, $T^{\prN}(t)$ and $\nu_\infty(t)$, $T^\infty(t)$ represent the probability laws and associated solutions of \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} and \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} respectively, one may show that